remicres/otbtf/README.md

 docker pull mdl4eo/otbtf1.6
 docker run -u otbuser -v $(pwd):/home/otbuser mdl4eo/otbtf1.6 otbcli_PatchesExtraction -help
 ```
-Please note that for now, TensorFlow and OTB are built with the minimal optimization flags, no CUDA/OpenCL enabled, no AVX and such for CPU.
+Please note that for now, TensorFlow and OTB are built with the minimal optimization flags, no CUDA/OpenCL enabled, no AVX and such for CPU. **Contributions are welcome: add more Dockerfiles, e.g. with OpenCL or CUDA support, CPU optimisations, etc.**

-**Feel free to contribute, adding your own Dockerfile with CUDA support, etc!**

 The dockerfiles corresponding to the images available on dockerhub are provided in the `tools/dockerfiles/` path of this repository.

 ## Build from sources